-- The missing student's contact information will be registered confidentially, and this information will be accessible only to authorized campus officials and law enforcement and it may not be disclosed outside of a missing person's investigation. - If a student confirmed missing is under 18 years of age and not emancipated, the college will notify a custodial parent or guardian within 24 hours of the determination that the student is missing, in addition to notifying any additional contact person designated by the student. - The college will notify the local law enforcement agency within 24 hours of the determination that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.
+- The missing student's contact information will be registered confidentially, and this information will be accessible only to authorized campus officials and lawenforcement and it may not be disclosed outside of a missing person's investigation. - If a student confirmed missing is under 18 years of age and noting and the college will notify a custodial parent or guardian within 24 hours of the deermination that the student is missing, in addition to notifying any additional contact person designated by the student. - The college will notify the local law enforcement agency with 24 hours of the determination that the student is missing, unless the local law enforcement gency was the entity that made the determination that the student is missing.